 Respect, equity and diversity

 At Charles Sturt University we strive to create a working environment that is fair, inclusive, and free from all forms of prejudice and discrimination.
-We embrace diversity and equality by promoting social inclusion and equal opportunity for all.
+We embrace equity, diversity and inclusion by promoting social inclusion and equal opportunity for all.

 First Nations Australian Employment

 Our relationship with regional First nations communities is a central focus at CSU.
 We support the aspirations of First Nations peoples by providing employment, development and research opportunities.

 At CSU, we respect and embrace differences around sex and/or gender identity and sexuality.
 We strive to make sure everyone can participate openly and freely, and achieve their full potential without fear of discrimination or harassment.